Introduction to Statistics (Community): Plot

 Annie (Alison Brie) announces to the Spanish class that she will be hosting a Día de los Muertos-themed Halloween party for extra credit, hoping that Jeff (Joel McHale) will attend as his popularity would influence others to attend as well.
-Shirley (Yvette Nicole Brown) announces to the study group that she returned her wedding ring to her ex-husband, who had cheated on her.
+Shirley (Yvette Nicole Brown) announces to the study group that she has returned her wedding ring to her ex-husband, who had cheated on her months prior.

-After confirming with Britta (Gillian Jacobs) that she does not see him as a sexual prospect, Jeff asks his statistics instructor, Professor Michelle Slater (Lauren Stamile), out, but is rejected when she states that she does not date students.
+After confirming with Britta (Gillian Jacobs) that she does not see him as a sexual prospect, Jeff asks out his statistics instructor, Professor Michelle Slater (Lauren Stamile), but she tells him she does not date students.
+Shirley believes that Britta is upset with Jeff pursuing Slater after being interested in Britta.

-Annie invites Jeff to the party but he initially declines, claiming it conflicts with his enjoyment.
+Annie invites Jeff to the party but he initially declines, claiming it conflicts with his enjoyment of life.
 After Annie breaks down in tears, recalling how unpopular she was in high school, Jeff reluctantly agrees.

 At the party, the study group is dressed in their Halloween costumes: Annie comes as a skeleton, Britta as a modest squirrel, Troy (Donald Glover) as Eddie Murphy, Abed (Danny Pudi) as Batman, Shirley as Harry Potter (mistaken by others as Steve Urkel) and Pierce (Chevy Chase) as the Beastmaster.
 Jeff does not wear a costume.
 Señor Chang (Ken Jeong), dressed as a matador, lets Jeff know that Slater is attending the faculty party in the cafeteria.

 Star-Burns (Dino Stamatopoulos) runs into Pierce in the bathroom; while Pierce is taking his medication, Star-Burns suggests Pierce trade some of his pills for the ones that Star-Burns has.
 Pierce, in an attempt to feel younger, agrees.

 Jeff asks Chang to make him his plus one to the faculty party so he can see Professor Slater.
 Chang agrees in exchange for $20.
 Jeff quietly grabs his coat and leaves Annie's party before anyone notices.